• Home

 If you want to commute to this place through Interstate 15 South, you will have to come through the Carmel Mountain Road exit and then go West. // Skate Parks In Colorado Springs, Colorado //

-Static Key Information
+Key Information

 26. Robb Field Skatepark

-The Robb field skatepark is a huge 40,000 ft² skate park that features concrete ground and many types of skating structures for the public to enjoy.
+The Robb Field Skatepark is a huge 40,000 ft² skate park that features concrete ground and many types of skating structures for the public to enjoy.
 As this park has been serving since 2000, it’s a hotspot for local youth.

 Youngsters come here for BMX riding, biking, skating, rollerblading, etc.